Gurukiran-k/stray_dog-detection/README.md

-# Stray Dog Detection Using DeepLearning Techniques
+# Stray Dog Detection and Notification System Using DeepLearning Techniques

 INTRODUCTION